choofe/PersianMonthView/README.md

 PersianDateTime persianSelectedDate = persianDatePicker.SelectedPersianDate;
 ```
 ## 📋 Changelog
+- ver 1.1.1
+	- Added Lunar Hijri (Islamic) calendar to control
+	- Change the UI to fix the problem of months label covering navigations link labels
+	- Added the feature to show Holidays as red text cells (Bug due to Hijri difference)
+	- Added a properties to adjust the Hijri Calendar and align with official date
 - ver 1.1.0
 	- Added Gregorian date as a subscript in the bottom corner of calendar cells
 	- Added tooltip displaying both Persian and Gregorian dates on cell hover